Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sea Menu

 Deepest Ocean Point Found

-The British ship Challenger II bounces sound waves off the ocean bottom and locates what appears to be the sea's deepest point.
-Nearly seven miles down, it is subsequently named the Challenger Deep.
-Located off the coast of the Marianas Islands in the Pacific Ocean, the site is known today as the Marianas Trench.
-If you could put Mount Everest on the ocean floor in the Marianas Trench, its summit would lie about a mile below the ocean surface.
+The British ship HMS Challenger bounces sound waves off the ocean bottom and locates what appears to be the sea's deepest point.
+With a depth of 35,856 feet (10,929 meters), it is named the Challenger Deep.
+Located off the coast of the Marianas Islands in the Pacific Ocean, the site is known today as the Mariana Trench.
+This trench is so deep that if you could put Mount Everest on the ocean floor, its summit would lie about a mile below the ocean surface.

 1955